-The provision of a comprehensive and highquality network of green infrastructure is a central part of our vision and key development principles for Toton and Chetwynd Barracks.
+3.37 The provision of a comprehensive and high-quality network of green infrastructure is a central part of our vision and key development principles for Toton and Chetwynd Barracks.
 Our approach focuses around three elements:

-- retaining, and where appropriate, enhancing existing open spaces; - providing new high quality, multi-functional open spaces within the sites to meet the needs of local people and new residents; and - delivering new and improved walking, cycling and wheeling links into, out of and within the sites to increase access to the green infrastructure network including key assets beyond the Masterplan area.
+- retaining, and where appropriate, enhancing existing open spaces; - providing new high-quality, multifunctional open spaces within the sites to meet the needs of local people and new residents; and - delivering new and improved walking and cycling links, accessible to all, out of and within the sites to increase access to the green infrastructure network including key assets beyond the Masterplan area.

-The open spaces and other green infrastructure assets that make up the network will function differently.
+3.38 The open spaces and other green infrastructure assets that make up the network will function differently.
 This will depend on a range of factors including the nature of existing open spaces and the types of new spaces needed, whether the open spaces are public, communal or private spaces, and the character of different parts of the sites.

-We have taken an integrated approach to developing the green infrastructure network, combining it with streets, walking, cycling and wheeling routes.
-This will create high quality spaces and attractive and usable links, whilst ensuring sufficient land is available for development.
+3.39 We have taken an integrated approach to developing the green infrastructure network, combining it with streets, walking and cycling routes, accessible to all.
+This will create high-quality spaces and attractive and usable links, whilst ensuring sufficient land is available for development.
+Some green corridors will include blue infrastructure and SuDS